 How to Disable Android App Syncing

 At Settings > Apps & notifications, you can disable some apps that sync.
 Apps that sync various data, such as your contacts, can be found here.
-Check the data used for each one, and if it’s too high, touch Data usage
+Check the data used for each one, and if it’s too high, touch Data usage, then disable Background data.

 This could be quite time consuming, since going through all of your apps could take some time.